ttvgd/ste-tracklist/README.md

 Track duractions can be a challenge.
 Often durations include several seconds of silence at the end of the track.
 This can easily make tracks that are actually the same appear different.
 When possible, I have checked the digital editions of tracks in my possesion for the actual durations.
 This means that you will find tracks where the duration I list is not necessary similar to what is either printed on the album or what your preferred streaming app or player of digital files state.
 I have also tried to take into considation any intro or outro samples or other artifacts that might appear.

+Pedantic corner: Sorting is done according to the actual spelling, which means that "a" and "the" are part of the sorting.
+If you don't like it, well…

 ---

 This is a work in progress.
 Currently you can take a look at: